benjamin-assel/Deep-learning/README.md

 ## Kaggle machine learning chalenges

 In this repository, I collect files trying to address some kaggle chalenges.
+The "datasets" folder contains the datasets used for the chalenges.

 So far I have the following files: